 There are 6 key principles of persuasion which can lead people to say “yes” automatically.
 Understanding these principles and associated techniques can help you to improve your influence and concurrently guard against others’ manipulation.
-In this article, we’ll briefly summarize the 6 principles of persuasion, how they work and how they may be turned into weapons of influence against us.
+In this free Influence summary, you’ll learn the 6 principles of persuasion, how they work and how they may be turned into weapons of influence against us.

 There are simply too many environmental stimuli for our brains to process everything.
 Thus, we use specific cues as mental shortcuts to help us react quickly without the need to analyze all the information.
 For example, a flash of sharp teeth or blade will signify “danger”, causing us to step back instinctively without second thought.
 With the right cues, we’ll say “yes” automatically without conscious thought.

 When someone does something for us or gives us something, we feel obliged to repay in kind.
 The Reciprocity Principle is a vital part of human society—it facilitates sharing and cooperation which supports mankind’s social advancement.

 - This applies to gifts, favors, or even perceived concessions.
 That’s why free samples and small gifts are so effective in soliciting sales and donations.
 To extract concessions, it’s common for people to use the “reject-then-retreat” and “large-then-small” tactics.
 Basically, the other party starts with a larger request (e.g. present an item for $20).
 If you reject the request, he/she makes a smaller request (e.g. present a less valuable item for $5).
 In this case, you’re likely to agree the 2nd request because (a) the requesting party seems to have made a concession, which triggers you to give a concession by switching from “no” to “yes” and (b) by perceptual contrast, the 2nd request seems smaller.

 - The Reciprocity Principle may be used to push us into uninvited debts or unfair exchanges, e.g. being “forced” to accept an uninvited gift (and later cornered for a sale/donation), or being small gift or favor may be used to trigger a much larger favor or purchase in return.

 - Learn to identify the true intention of the requester.
 If the person starts to make demands/requests after giving you a gift or favor, recognize that it’s not a real favor or concession (merely a persuasive manoeuvre) and frees yourself from the sense of obligation and makes it easier to say “no”.

 CONSISTENCY, SOCIAL PROOF, LIKING, AUTHORITY, SCARCITY

 The book is full of detailed case studies and examples to explain each of the 6 principles, illustrate how and why they work, and how they can be used against us.
-Do get a copy of the book for the full details, get our full book summary for a detailed overview of the various ideas and tips, or visit www.influenceatwork.com.
+You can purchase a copy of the book here, or visit influenceatwork.com for more details.